-- -Time Management Managing one's own time and the time of others - -How to creatively use type to solve design problems - -Discuss their work with clients and/or supervisors and make necessary changes - -Develop graphics and layouts for product illustrations, company logos, posters, brochures, websites, and advertising campaigns - -Draw and print charts, graphs, illustrations, and other artwork, using state of the art Apple computers and applications - -Assemble final layouts for print production - -Produce videos using high end digital cameras and software
+- -Time Management Managing one's own time and the time of others - -How to creatively use type to solve design problems - -Discuss their work with clients and/or supervisors and make necessary changes - -Develop graphics and layouts for product illustrations, company logos, posters, brochures, websites, and advertising campaigns - -Draw illustrations using traditional media as well as the Adobe Creative Suite on state of the art Apple computers and drawing tablets. - -Produce videos using high end digital cameras and software - -The median annual salary for graphic designer in 2019 was \$52,000.
+The median annual salary for multimedia artists and animators was \$75,000.